 - Do you ever use it alone?

 - Do you avoid people or places that do not approve of you using drugs?

 - Have you ever tried to stop or control your use?

 - Have you ever lied about what or how much you use?

 You can do a self-test quiz on addiction:

-Talk to us, we can help!
-You can chat to an on-line facilitator on the LIVE CHAT .
+You can chat with an on-line facilitator on the LIVE CHAT .

-You may stay anonymous.
-The counselling service is free of charge.
+You may remain anonymous.
+The counselling service is text-based.

 ”In the realm of Hungry Ghosts”.
 Gabor Maté.
 2018